Eero Saarinen: Honors and awards

 Eero Saarinen was elected a Fellow of the American Institute of Architects in 1952.
 He was elected a member of the National Institute of Arts and Letters in 1954.
 In 1962, he was posthumously awarded a gold medal by the American Institute of Architects.

 In 1940, he received two first prizes together with Charles Eames in the furniture design competition of the Museum of Modern Art in New York City.
 In 1948, he won the first prize in the Jefferson National Monument competition.
 The Boston Arts festival in 1953 gave him their Grand Architectural Award.
 He received the First Honor award of the American Institute of Architects twice, in 1955 and 1956, and their gold medal in 1962.
 In 1965 he took first prize in US Embassy competition in London.

 Personal life

 Saarinen became a naturalized citizen of the United States in 1940.

 In 1939, Saarinen married the sculptor Lilian Swann.
 They had two children, Eric and Susan Saarinen.
-Their marriage ended in divorce in 1954.
-That same year, Saarinen married Aline Bernstein Louchheim, an art critic at The New York Times.
+They divorced in 1954.
+That year, Saarinen married Aline Bernstein Louchheim, an art critic at The New York Times.
 Saarinen met Louchheim when she came to Detroit to interview him for his contributions to the recently completed General Motors Technical Center.
 Saarinen and Louchheim had one son together, whom they named Eames after Saarinen's collaborator Charles Eames.
 In addition to their respective contributions to architecture, design, and criticism, Eero and Aline Saarinen are remembered for their affectionate and detailed personal papers, held at the Archives of American Art.